ioccc-src/mkiocccentry/jparse/jparse_utils_README.md

 Use of `-Q` will enclose output in double quotes whereas the use of `-e` will enclose each decoded string with escaped double quotes.
 Use of `-Q` and `-e` together will surround the entire output with unescaped quotes and each decoded arg will be surrounded with escaped (backslashed) quotes.
+If you need the input to be validated as a string, that is it is enclosed in `"`s (double quotes), use the `-s` option.
+This is not the default because strings are only one of many other kinds of JSON data and it would be a bother to have to specify an option unless you're acting on strings.

 If you use `-N` it ignores all newlines in input.
 This does not mean that the JSON allows for unescaped newlines but rather newlines on the command line are